Marissa was sporting deep, dark bags under her eyes the following morning.

 “Just tell me what the hell is going on already!”

-“No. If you’re so hell bent on knowing, then look for the answers yourself.”
+“No. If you’re so curious, then look for the answers yourself.”

 Something dawned on her then.”
 Is this why Melanie went missing?”